cujojs/wire/docs/components.md

 ## wire

-The wire factory provides a way of creating [[child contexts|contexts]].
-This allows you to modularize your [[wire specs|wire-specs]], so that they can be mixed and matched.
+The wire factory provides a way of creating [child contexts](concepts.md#contexts).
+This allows you to modularize your [wire specs](concepts.md#wire-specs), so that they can be mixed and matched.
 It also allows you to modularize your application by wiring sections of your application into existence when needed, and destroying them once they are no longer needed.

 The `defer` option (see below) provides an especially powerful mechanism for modularizing applications.